purplepark/dca/README.md

 # dca

 INTRO:
-This is a nodeJs server I built that is set to automatically purchase $5 worth of bitcoin every 6 hours, indefinitely.
+This is a nodeJs server I built that is set to automatically purchase $5 worth of bitcoin on Coinbase Pro, every 6 hours, indefinitely.
 It does one purchase when you turn on the server, and then another purchase every 6 hours.

 You can change the amount by changing the dollarAmountToBuy variable in app.js file.
 You can change the frequency by changing the milliseconds that are listed in app.js around line 37.